leviwilson/marshall-starke.org/report/children.md

 <h4 class="subheader">PARENT EDUCATION</h4>
 Twenty-four (24%) of the Head Start families did not have a parent who graduated from high school.
-Thirty-three (33%) of the Early Head Start families did not ahve a parent who graduated from high school.
+Thirty-three (33%) of the Early Head Start families did not have a parent who graduated from high school.

 <h5 class="subheader">PARENT &amp; COMMUNITY VOLUNTEERS</h5>
 <table class="responsive">